WEC-Sim/WEC-Sim/docs/theory/theory.rst

     F_{me}=\rho\forall\dot{v} + \rho\forall C_{a}(\dot{v}-\ddot{X}) +
                         \frac{C_{d}\rho A_{d}}{2}(v-\dot{X})|v-\dot{X}|

-where :math:`v` is the fluid particle velocity due to wave and current, :math:`C_{a}` is the coefficient of added mass, and :math:`\forall` is the displaced volume.
+where :math:`v` is the fluid particle velocity due to the wave and current speed, :math:`C_{a}` is the coefficient of added mass, and :math:`\forall` is the displaced volume.